Thesavagecoder7784/Machine-Learning-Algorithms/README.md

 #### The individual files contain a problem solved by the algorithm on a dataset

 # How to choose the correct machine learning algorithm
-Step 1: Understand the data to find its structure and complexity Step 2: Check size and timing of training data
+1: Understand the data to find its structure and complexity
+2: Check size and timing of training data
-Step 3: Number of features
+3: Number of features

 # List of Algorithms
 ## Linear Regression - Regression